Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Introduction

 In our paper, we focus on regression tasks.
-We note that for classification tasks, the softmax output is naturally a distribution.
-Methods that use entropy for uncertainty estimation qualify as a training-free method and have outperformed MC-Dropout~\citep{bahat2018confidence,gal2016dropout,hendrycks2016baseline,wang2019aleatoric} (See Appendix \secref{appendix: Classification Tasks} for experiment results).
-Regression tasks are more challenging than classification problems since there is no output distribution.
-Our major contributions are:
+Note that for classification tasks, the softmax output is naturally a distribution.
+Methods that use entropy for uncertainty estimation qualify as a training-free method and have outperformed MC-Dropout~\citep{bahat2018confidence,gal2016dropout,hendrycks2016baseline,wang2019aleatoric} (see the Supplement for experiment results).
+Regression tasks are more challenging than classification problems since there is no direct output distribution.~\citep{kuleshov2018accurate, song2019distribution}.
+And our major contributions are: